Radical Hospitality, 2014-2019, 2-channel video, participatory sound installation and sculpture.

-Radical Hospitality, an interactive installation by Montana Simone, is the outcome of more than two years of work, research and experience.
+Radical Hospitality is the outcome of over two years of research, installation and experimentation.
 It is an investigation of the stranger, of place, and of interactions on the edge.
-The multimedia installation presents a 1.5-hour abstract film shot in 30 days throughout the Mediterranean, into the Middle East, across Western Europe and up to the Arctic Circle.
-An itinerant with only a camera, Simone’s eye documents the experience of unsolicited hospitality in these cultures subtly labeled as hostile in current Western discourse.
+The 2-channel video installation presents a 1.5-hour abstract film shot in 30 days throughout the Mediterranean, into the Middle East, across Western Europe and up to the Arctic Circle.
+An itinerant with only a camera, Montana Simone documents the experience of unsolicited hospitality in these cultures subtly labeled as hostile in current Western discourse.

-This installation is the participatory step in a long-form conceptual art piece.
-Audio recorded during the installation will be compiled and added to the film as its score, to create the final product of an experience in the power of empathy and freedom from identity.
+Audio recorded during the two iterations of Radical Hospitality at IDIO Gallery in 2016 and at The Every Woman Biennial in 2019, will be compiled and added to the film as its score, to create the final product of an experience in the power of empathy and freedom from identity.

 Zine made as performance, during the first opening of Radical Hospitality, on the printer in the installation, from photos in the installation, during the 2017 opening at IDIO Gallery - Ed.
 20